 The undergraduate degree course is designed to provide you with the opportunity to develop a broad range of skills and architectural understanding.

-In traditional courses the students complete a three year degree before undertaking a year of professional experience.
-Uniquely at Bath, the year of professional experience is embedded in the second and third years of a four year course.
+In traditional courses students complete a three year degree before undertaking a year of professional experience.
+Uniquely at Bath, the year of professional experience is embedded in the second and third years of a four-year course.
 These integrated placements provide students with the opportunity both to apply what they have learnt and to feed their practice experience back into their academic work.
 The diagram below shows how the Bath structure compares to the more traditional route.

 You'll be able to exploit our Department’s extensive network of placement providers, helping you gain experience in leading practices in the UK and overseas.
 For overseas students, your status as registered students during these placements greatly simplifies the process of obtaining work experience in the UK.

 You may also be able to extend your placement over the vacation period, giving you additional experience.
 Students entering their final year of study at Bath have usually spent more than a year in practice already, which helps ensure the standard of final year work is very high.
 The integrated placements also help Bath graduates have high levels of success gaining graduate employment.

 Find out more about our BSc in Architecture.

 The Part 2 course is conventionally two years of full-time academic study, and is designed to provide students with enhanced architectural knowledge and experience of complex projects.